The MSBM program is taught through a combination of lectures, workshops and tutorials.

 • Mass spectrometry basics

-• Mass analysers – ToF, ion traps, quadrupoles, FTMS etc.
+• Introductions to main classes of mass analysers – ToF, ion traps, quadrupoles, FTMS etc.

 • Ionization sources – ESI, MALDI etc.